Cave World

 Cave World is the third studio album by Swedish post-punk band Viagra Boys.
-It was released on 8 July 2022, through YEAR0001.
+It was released on 8 July 2022 through Year0001.
+A deluxe version of the album was released on 13 January 2023, which featured four more tracks.

 Background and recording

 Cave World was written during the COVID-19 lockdowns, which serves a basis for much of the album, particularly with songs referring to hesitancy to COVID-19 vaccines.
 The album also was influenced by the origin of humans during the Paleolithic era (particularly cavemen), conspiracy theories, especially conspiracy theories and misinformation related to the COVID-19 pandemic, and QAnon supporters.
-Recording took place in winter 2021–22, during a break in touring in support of their previous album, Welfare Jazz.
+Recording took place in winter 2021–22, during a break in touring in support of their previous album, Welfare Jazz (2021).

 Music and composition

 The album's music style was described by Ross Horton of The Line of Best Fit as a "heady brew of trad punk, post-punk, country and new wave and their look is a combination of unlicensed doorman menace and tracksuit couch slacker".
-Mark Tremblay described the album as a fusion of post-punk and new rave, and described some of the tracks as venturing into electronica.
+Mark Tremblay described the album as a fusion of post-punk and new rave, and described some of the tracks as venturing into electronica; it featured three short techno interludes: "Cave Hole", "Globe Earth" and "Human Error", courtesy of producer DJ Haydn.
+Critics also noted similarities to pioneering US new wave band Devo, in the themes of the lyrics and Haydn's production.

 "Big Boy" includes a guest appearance from Jason Williamson, vocalist of English band Sleaford Mods.

 Critical reception

-Cave World was critically acclaimed by contemporary music critics upon release.
-On review aggregator website, Metacritic, Cave World has an average critic score of 81 out of 100, indicating "universal acclaim" based on seven critics.
+On review aggregator website, Metacritic, Cave World has an average critic score of 82 out of 100, indicating "universal acclaim" based on thirteen critics.
 On AnyDecentMusic?, Cave World has an average score of 8.1 out of 10 based on ten contemporary music critic scores.

+Reviewing the album for AllMusic, Mark Deming compared it favourably to the band's previous releases; "musically, technically, and philosophically Cave World is a world away from the band that recorded "Research Chemicals" or "Sports," and they've added some brain power without losing their strength."
 Alan Ashton-Smith of musicOMH awarded Cave World four-and-a-half stars out of five, summarizing the album as the best album of their career.
 Ashton-Smith described Cave World as "clever but debauched, silly but serious, this is the best album of their career thus far".
 Ross Horton, writing for The Line of Best Fit gave Cave World a 9 out of 10.
 Horton compared the album to the works of Iggy Pop and said that the album "is by some measure their most adventurous.
 Where the first (2018's Street Worms) was a note-perfect, hermetically-sealed recreation of old thrills, and the second (2021's Welfare Jazz) was an expansive and expanded take on the same source material, this one draws from a new well".